fenetikm/falcon/README.md

 If you want a few less colours, a bit more gray, a super dark blue background and only a smattering of green, you want Falcon.

-Furthermore, by design, falcon doesn't include any magenta (replaced with orange in the terminal) so by using it _super_ sparingly it will cut through the noise where appropriate.
+Furthermore, by design, Falcon doesn't include any magenta (replaced with orange in the terminal) so by using it _super_ sparingly it will cut through the noise where appropriate.
 Try it for the prompt (see the screenshots below for an example)!

 ![hero shot](https://raw.githubusercontent.com/fenetikm/falcon/master/support/hero.png)